edmothershaw/php-mvc/README.md

 # php-mvc
-A light-weight simple and effective MVC framework written in PHP
+A light-weight simple and effective MVC framework written in PHP.